MENU BUILDING—TEA LISTS — WARES — PRE-DOSING — STORAGE — PREPARATION — SERVICE — REFUSE

 The right lineup of wares may cost marginally more at the outset—the long-term savings and added value, though, make the investment worth it.teapot boli

-A common time-saving practice behind bar, pre-dosing beans takes the guesswork out of preparing that next filter coffee—the same is true for tea.
-Because every tea has an individual gram requirement, pre-dosing 5 or 6 servings of each tea before opening is a great way to streamline your tea service.
+Because every tea has an individual gram requirement, pre-dosing 5 or 6 servings of all teas before opening each day is a good way to accelerate your tea service.

-Because tea has no dialing-in process, prepping the day's servings is as simple as weighing each dose (in a small, preferably air-tight / opaque container) on a scale and storing the pre-dosed teas neatly where your baristas can easily access them.
+Tea has no dialing-in process.
+Prepping the day's servings is as simple as weighing each dose (in a small, preferably air-tight / opaque container) on a scale and storing the pre-dosed teas neatly where baristas can easily access them.
 Repeating this process at lulls in service can prevent hang-ups during the next rush.

 Proper storage of your teas preserves their integrity.